Port Townsend Washington

 Story Legend 2: Added twists were revealed/confessed to investigator/author Jeff Dwyer by the female spirit, thought to be English Kate herself.
 Hopefully, she felt some peace in telling what really happened, if this indeed is true.

 Because it was such a long time to wait, she became lonely, and got tired of waiting.
 Kate went out to have a good time, and inadvertently became pregnant.
-While Kate was very upset when she heard that her fiancee’s ship had sunk, and mourned for weeks, Kate panicked when she learned that he had actually been saved from the sea by a passing boat; probably at the same time that she realized that she was with child.
+While she was very upset when she heard that her fiancee’s ship had sunk, and mourned for weeks, Kate panicked when she learned that he had actually been saved from the sea by a passing boat, probably at the same time that she realized she was with child.
 Too ashamed to face her fiancé, she jumped out of the window, killing herself on the sidewalk in front of the castle.

-Shame and guilt suffered because of a big sin, and/or being wrongly accused of something can cause hauntings as well.
+Shame and guilt suffered because of a big sin, and/or being wrongly accused of something, can cause hauntings as well.

 This young Jesuit priest in training who may have had emotional issues, broke the rules of behavior by having “unsupervised visits” with a nun residing in town.
-When called on this after he was caught, he probably experienced some scorn, punishment and derision, and a threat of expulsion, causing him to become distraught and unhinged.
+When called out on this after he was caught, he probably experienced some scorn, punishment and derision, and a threat of expulsion, causing him to become distraught and unhinged.
 They may have accused him of having carnal relations, while he just was talking to her as a friend.
 Or, perhaps he did fall in love with her, and did “have intimate relations” as he was accused of doing.
 He is said to have hung himself in the attic, from the rafters that support the turret, right above Room 302.

-While there is no record of a Jesuit student hanging himself in the attic, this is an event that if it happened would probably be kept quiet, because this would be a terrible black eye on the Jesuit College, Manresa Hall; that one of their own committed a cardinal sin on their watch in their building.
+While there is no record of a Jesuit student hanging himself in the attic, this is an event that if it happened would probably be kept quiet, because this would be a terrible black eye on the Jesuit College, Manresa Hall, that one of their own committed a cardinal sin on their watch in their building.
 Though his death certificate would’ve been a public document, perhaps they just used his civilian name, instead of his church-given name.
 Port Townsend officials were very sensitive about suicide and the embarrassment of the people left behind.

 While there is no record of a Jesuit student hanging himself in the attic, there is a recorded story of another suicide connected to the original Eisenbeis family.
 People who commit suicide often find that this desperate act doesn’t give them the peace and escape they were expecting.
-They sometimes try to find the peace they didn’t have while alive in a place they know and love.
+As spirits, they sometimes try to find the peace they didn’t have while alive in a place they know and love.

 Charles son, Charles, Jr., killed himself in the basement of the Baker building in Port Townsend, on September 29, 1897.
-Perhaps his business was failing, or some other tragedy he couldn’t face pushed him over the ledge of sanity.
+Perhaps his business was failing, or some other tragedy he couldn’t face pushed him over the edge of sanity.

-He probably grew up or spent some time in the beloved family castle, and if his father was there, in his after-life, perhaps Charles joined him there, afraid to continue onto the other side because of his actions.
+He probably grew up or spent some time in the beloved family castle, and if his father was there, in his afterlife, perhaps Charles joined him there, afraid to continue onto the other side because of his actions.

-Throughout the castle, the living experience a variety of odd things:
+Throughout the castle, the living experience a variety of odd things.